 Built-in functions of OceanBase Database can be directly used in SQL statements.
-Each function expects specific data types for its input parameters.
-If the provided data type does not match the expected type, OceanBase Database attempts to convert the parameter value to the expected data type before executing the SQL function.
+Each function has expected data types for its input parameters.
+If the input data type is not the expected one, OceanBase Database will attempt to convert the input value to the expected data type before executing the SQL function.

-Functions are similar to operators in that they take input data elements and return results.
-However, functions differ from operators in terms of parameter form.
-Functions can have a variable number of parameters, ranging from one to several.
+Functions are similar to operators in that they take some data elements as input parameters and return a result.
+However, functions differ from operators in the form of their input parameters.
+Functions can have a variable number of parameters, ranging from one to many.

-Functions can also have no parameters, similar to pseudo-columns.
-However, pseudo-columns typically return different values for each row in the result set, while functions without parameters usually return the same value for each row.
+Functions can also have no parameters, similar to pseudocolumns.
+However, pseudocolumns typically return different values for each row in the result set, while functions without any parameters usually return the same value for each row.

 Notice

-When using functions on LOB columns in SQL statements, OceanBase Database creates temporary LOB columns during SQL and PL processing, with certain usage limitations.
-For more information, see Comparison with Oracle.
+When using functions on LOB columns in SQL statements, OceanBase Database creates temporary LOB columns during SQL and PL processing, subject to certain usage limitations.
+For more information, see Compatibility with Oracle.

-This chapter categorizes functions into two main types, each with specific data types for parameters and return values:
+This chapter categorizes functions into two main types.
+Each type of function has specific data types for its parameters and return values:

 Single-row functions: These include numeric functions, string functions that return strings, string functions that return numbers, date and time functions, general comparison functions, conversion functions, encoding and decoding functions, null value-related functions, environment and identity functions, and hierarchical functions.

-Statistical functions: These include aggregate functions and analytic functions.
+Statistical functions: These include aggregate functions and analytical functions.

 Single-row functions return a result value for each row in the queried table or view.
 These functions can be used in SQL statements with clauses such as SELECT, WHERE, START WITH, CONNECT BY, and HAVING.

-Analytic functions and aggregate functions both perform aggregation calculations on a set of rows (a group of rows).
-The difference is that aggregate functions return one value (one row) per group, while analytic functions can return multiple values (multiple rows) per group.
+Analytical functions, like aggregate functions, perform aggregation calculations on a set of rows (a group of rows).
+The difference is that an aggregate function returns one value (one row) per group, while an analytical function can return multiple values (multiple rows) per group.
 A set of rows is also referred to as a window.
 Aggregate functions are typically used with the GROUP BY clause in SELECT statements.
 When used, the database divides the rows of the queried table or view into groups and applies the aggregate function to each group, returning one result row per group.

-When using analytic functions, the special keyword OVER is required to specify the window.
-For more information about window functions, see Analytic functions.
+When using analytical functions, you must use the special keyword OVER to specify the window.
+For more information about window functions, see Analytical functions.

 Numeric functions